 What you can do right now is open an account with a bank that doesn’t use ChexSystems, or apply for a second chance checking account.

-These are institutions that understand that even the most responsible consumers can go through rough patches—and deserve a second chance.
+These financial institutions understand that even the most responsible consumers can go through rough patches—and deserve a second chance.
 They do not use ChexSystems to make determinations about checking account eligibility.
+With a non-ChexSystems checking account, you can enjoy the convenience of online banking, a debit card for personal use, and more.